ewoks-kit/ewoksweb/doc/explanations/embedded_nodes.rst

 subworkflow
 -----------

 By dragging this task-like entity the user is able to add a new workflow as a subworkflow.
-When dragging ends a dialog appears that lets the user select a workflow from the server or the local drive to add as a subworkflow.
+When dragging ends, a dialog appears that lets the user select a workflow from the server or the local drive to add as a subworkflow.
 The subworkflow will appear on the canvas as a node with input and output handles as it was defined when building the workflow.
 If no inputs and/or outputs are defined then the subworkflow will have no handles to be connected to other